The Kalispel Tribe owns and operates more than a dozen businesses and enterprises in and around the Pend Oreille area.

 Every child deserves a safe and loving home.
 Our vision is to ensure that every child that comes before our courts, under either federal or state law, has a trained and dedicated Special Advocate to promote healthy outcomes for them by helping to secure a safe and permanent home in which they can thrive for a positive future.

-CASA Volunteers
+CASA VOLUNTEERS

 With a CASA at their side, children know there is one special person who will be there for them that will help them find a safe, loving permanent home where their culture is honored.